MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-cert-rotate.md

 - Clusters using Cosmos **etcd**
 - Clusters with already expired certificates an unhealthy **etcd**

 The rotation involves rebooting the nodes.
 ALL VMs in the resource group will restart as part of running the `rotate-certs` command.
-If the resource group has any VMs that anre't part of the cluster, they will be restarted as well.
+If the resource group has any VMs that aren’t part of the cluster, they will be restarted as well.

 The tool isn't currently idempotent.
-This means that if the rotation fails halfway though or is interrupted, you will most likely not be able to rerun the operation without manual intervention.
+This means that if the rotation fails halfway though, or is interrupted, you won’t be able to rerun the operation without manual intervention.
 There is a risk that your cluster will become unrecoverable.
 Before your rotate your certificates follow the steps in [Preparation for certificate rotation](#preparation-for-certificate-rotation).

 ## Next steps